sandroalvoz/in-our-minds-godot/README.md

 ## Contribute

-As this is an open project but belongs to a [Game-Jam](https://itch.io/jam/mental-health-game-dev-champions-2024), it's important that you let me know beforehand, if you meet any of the required profiles.
+As this is an open project but belongs to a [GameJam](https://itch.io/jam/mental-health-game-dev-champions-2024), it's important that you let me know beforehand, if you meet any of the required profiles.
 If I give you permissions you can clone the repository on your site.
 At most, **a group of 6 contributors can be formed.**

 To get started, you need to work on [Godot 4.2 stable](https://godotengine.org/download/archive/4.2-stable/)

-The project makes use of the [cyclopsLevelBuilder](https://github.com/blackears/cyclopsLevelBuilder) library dependency for level design and prototyping.
+The project uses the [cyclopsLevelBuilder](https://github.com/blackears/cyclopsLevelBuilder) library dependency for level design and prototyping.

 Pending developments are marked in the **Roadmap** section.
-Have a look at that section before deciding what you want to help with.
+Look at that section before deciding what you want to help with.

 If you make any changes you have two ways to notify me: